 GET http://sample.testable.io/stocks/IBM) we need to define a few parameters before we can execute our test:

-- Concurrent Users Per Location: Number of users that will execute in parallel in each region selected.
+- Total Virtual Users: Number of users that will execute in parallel.
 Each user will execute your Node.js script.

 - Test Length: Select Iterations to have each client execute the scenario a set number of times regardless of how long it takes.
 Choose Duration if you want each client to continue executing the scenario for a set amount of time (in minutes).

 And that’s it!
 Press Start Test and watch the results start to flow in.
 See the new configuration guide for full details of all configuration options.